syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/Customization.md

 ### Working Hours

 Working hours indicates the work hour limit within the Scheduler, which is highlighted visually with white colored work cells.
-To enable the highlighting of work hours on the Scheduler, set the **highlight** option available within the workHours property to **true**.
-By default, it is set to true. `WorkHours` is a object property which contains the below specified options,
+To enable the highlighting of work hours on the Scheduler, set the **Highlight** option available within the `WorkHours` property to **true**.
+By default, it is set to true. `WorkHours` property includes the below options,

 * **Highlight** – enables/disables the highlighting of work hours.
 * **Start** - sets the start time of the working/business hour in a day.